-Our Technical and Strategic Suicide Prevention for the Workplace program is a multilayered service where you can select strategies of a depth and intensity to meet your needs.
+Our Technical and Strategic Suicide Prevention for the Workplace package is a multilayered service where you can select strategies of a depth and intensity to meet your needs.
 Each workplace varies enormously, so ‘off the shelf’ type solutions although simple, may only meet half your needs, or act as a temporary solution when a more technical approach is indicated.
 Our goal therefore, is to understand your needs, identify and explore options and implement those strategies you feel will be of maximum value.

 We only recommend those strategies that are necessary to the workplace, based on evidence-based suicide prevention principles and appropriate for your workforce, context and environment.
 Our Technical and Strategic program can consider:

 - Hazard reduction and prevention (aligned with suicide prevention), and

 - Work Health and Safety initiatives (specifically associated with psychological health and safety)